sr99622/Cayenue/README.md

     Keyframe interval of the video stream.
 Keyframes are a full frame encoding, whereas intermediate frames are differential representations of the changes between frames.
 Keyframes are larger and require more computing power to process.
 Higher GOP intervals mean fewer keyframes and as a  result, less accurate representation of the video.
 Lower GOP rates increase the accuracy of the  video at the expense of higher bandwidth and compute load.
 It is necessary to click the Apply button to enact these changes on the camera.

     Note that some cameras may have an option for Dynamic GOP or Adaptive Framerate, or some other name for a process that reduces the GOP automatically based on the lack of motion in the camera view.
-It is advised to turn this feature off when using onvif-gui.
+It is advised to turn this feature off when using Cayenue.
 To access the feature, use the camera web application from the `Cameras -> System -> Browser` button.

 * ### Bitrate